venam/blog/_posts/2015-05-28-evolution-factors.markdown

 Thanks a lot to my best buddy Francois Boulos for the proof reading and new ideas.
 You're going to be a great doctor (°∀°)b

+Thanks to Peter Grogono, you seem like a super cool guy!

  ヽ(^。^)丿